MisterMartin/HiStac2Plugin/README.md

-# StacHiPlugin
+# HiStac2Plugin

-SkySonde plugin for the LASP instrument configuration:
+SkySonde plugin for the LASP instrument configuration consisting of a Heated Inlet and 2x STACs:

 Heated Inlet -> STAC2 -> STAC1